Indigenous Culture Based Learning in Alberta Curriculum

 Woodland Cree Legends

 Storytelling is a key element in the transmission of language and culture.
-Storytelling can be classified in three primary genres: Trickster Stories, Creation Stories, and Star Stories.
+Storytelling can be classified in three primary genres: Creation Stories, Star Stories, and Trickster Stories.
+Origin stories, animal stories, and plant stories can be found in Creation Stories.
 Storytelling is infused in all aspects of Cree foundational knowledge.

 Storytelling Protocols